 Both buyers and sellers need to be aware of the pitfalls of transactions involving horses.
-Sayward Brest, our equine specialist, offers these four tips to avoid disputes.
+Sayward McKeown, our equine specialist, offers these four tips to avoid disputes.

 The horse needs to suit the purchaser’s needs.
 For buyers it is important to seek advice to make sure it is fit for your purpose instead of relying on just the advertisement from the seller.
 The buyer should have his or her instructor or coach assist by viewing and riding the horse, and observe the buyer riding the horse in order to determine whether the horse is appropriate.
 If possible a buyer should view and ride the horse on several occasions or request a trial period as the horse may not display its ‘true colours’ on the first occasion.